DhruvAwasthi/PromptEngineering/DeepLearning.AI/README.md

 them and run on your own machine.
 <br>
 The `prompts/` directory contains all the prompt samples used during
 all the lecture videos.
-This might facilitate the prompt search in case
+These might facilitate the prompt search in case
 you are looking for one that was taught in the lecture.
 It also puts
 all the prompt samples at one place that helps it easier to compare
 them and find the one that best suits our needs.
 <br>
-The `transctipts/` directory contains transcript of all the lecture
+The `transcripts/` directory contains transcript of all the lecture
 videos.
 It might be helpful if you do not want to watch the entire
 videos or looking for something the instructors said during the lecture.